Mark Thomas: Career

 During 2010 Thomas decided to go rambling in the Middle East and walked the entire length of the Israeli Separation Barrier, crossing between the Israeli and the Palestinian side.
 His touring show entitled "Walking The Wall" (2011) was shortlisted for the Amnesty International Freedom of Expression award and his book Extreme Rambling recounted the story.

 Thomas revealed in 2013 that he had discovered, through a Data Protection request, that he had been under police surveillance as a result of his investigative journalism for Channel 4 and the New Statesman and put on the domestic extremist database.
 He cautioned other journalists, "I apologise for the boastful tone but the police have monitored public interest investigations in my case since 1999.
 More importantly if the police are keeping tabs on a lightweight like myself then they are doing the same and more to others.
 This is more than supposition as I know of other NUJ members on the database."
 The following year, Thomas and five journalists and photographers who had also been under surveillance by the London Metropolitan Police Service's National Domestic Extremism and Disorder Intelligence Unit (NDEDIU) began legal action against the force.
 The NDEDIU's reports obtained by Thomas described him as a "general rabble rouser and alleged comedian" and stated, "Mark Thomas stops.
 Has quantity of cress on rear of his cycle."
 He told The Independents Adam Lusher, "The police's powers of observation are to be admired, I did indeed have cress on my bike.
 [But] Is it really suitable to spend taxpayers' money observing the movement of cress?"

 In January 2020, Thomas returned to the stage with his new show 'Mark Thomas: 50 Things About Us' where he states little-known facts about the UK with his trademark mix of stand-up, storytelling and research.

+In October 2025, Thomas joined the cast of the upcoming film The Man with the Plan, about the William Beveridge report, starring as the Narrator.